 Website speed is a big deal.
-It has a direct influence on the chances of a visitor returning, conversion rates, customer satisfaction levels, and even the chances of your website ranking well in search engines, like Google.
+It has a direct influence on the chances of a visitor returning, conversion rates, customer satisfaction levels and even on your website’s ranking in search engines such as Google.
 In short, your website needs to be fast!
 How fast?
-Well generally speaking, pages should be loading in less than an absolute maximum of about three seconds, but really: the faster the better (ideally more like one to two seconds).
-The goal of this particular guide is to help you make WordPress faster: much faster!
-Note: to read more guides, head to the WinningWP Guides page.
+Well, generally speaking, pages should be loading in less than three seconds, but, really, the faster the better (ideally more like one to two seconds).

 WordPress is a well-maintained and highly streamlined system — when issues do arise, they’re generally down to the fact that hardly anyone uses a vanilla WordPress installation.
 To get the results you need, it’s likely you’re using scores of plugins, custom code or third-party themes — all of which have the potential to chip away at your site’s speed.